 Celebrity Hearing Challenges

-Those with hearing loss often feel alone, but only need to look to their favourite actors, to find celebrity hearing challenges are quite common.
-It does not discriminate, with many celebrities dealing with hearing challenges.
+Those with hearing loss often feel socially isolated and alone.
+It is often difficult to imagine anyone else going through the daily challenges that hearing loss can present.
+However, it is important for people to understand that hearing loss affects everyone, celebrities included.
 Many famous people have talked about dealing with the challenges of tinnitus or hearing loss, and how tinnitus treatment or hearing aids have helped them.
 Golfer Arnie Palmer, race car drivers Al and Bobby Unser, Olympic runner Jim Ryun and Miss American 1995, Heather Whitestone, all helped to increase public awareness.

 Politicians and hearing loss